 Best overall Sewing, quilting, and embroidery machine

 This is a great machine if you want to enjoy your sewing, quilting, and embroidery.
 It’s affordable yet offers excellent value for money as it can do pretty much everything!
-In terms of price I would say that if someone was looking at the middle range models they’ll be happy with what Singer has on offer here – especially considering how many features come standard in these machines without any extra fees or costs attached (lending themselves well!).
+In terms of price, I would say that if someone was looking at the middle-range models, they’ll be happy with what Singer offers here – especially considering how many features come standard in these machines without any extra fees or costs attached (lending themselves well!).

 - Size: 17.2 x 8.2 x 12